Spinal constructions for continuous type-space branching processes with interactions: A Yule process with competition

 The loss events for the spinal individual follow the same dynamics as those in the Yule process being considered.
 It is worth noting that Assumption \ref{assumption C} holds in this case, leading to $\widehat{T}_{\textrm{Exp}} = \infty$ almost surely.
-Therefore, by using appropriate functions $\psi$ and $\phi$ in the spinal construction, we can make division events independent of loss events, resulting in a conditional branching property.
-This property can be used to enhance the simulation complexity of the branching process.
+Therefore, by using appropriate function $\psi$ in the spinal construction, we can make division events independent of loss events.
+In this case, the spinal process verifies the branching property, moreover it is a piece-wise deterministic Markov process with a distinguished individual indexed on a binary tree with unit branching rate.
+This $\psi$-spinal process falls within the scope of \cite{BDMT2011}, and the limits theorems within it apply to this process.
+However, concluding on the long time behavior of the original branching process with interactions is not direct as Theorem \ref{thm LlogL} does not apply for this chosen function $\psi$